Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Image Restoration and Enhancement

-\textit{\textbf{Remarks}}: Based on the review, only two research works have been proposed to use event cameras as guidance for deep HDR imaging.
-The most possible reason is that it is practically difficult to collect paired datasets for training, especially for deep multi-exposure HDR imaging.
-Future directions could consider directly fusing LDR images and events and learning a unified HDR imaging framework without relying on image/video reconstruction.
+\textit{\textbf{Remarks}}: Based on the review, only two research works have been proposed for deep HDR imaging.
+The most possible reason is that it is practically difficult to collect paired datasets for training, especially for multi-exposure HDR imaging.
+Future directions could consider directly fusing LDR images and events and learning a unified HDR imaging framework without relying on intensity reconstruction.
 Also, it is promising to explore how to leverage events to guide color image HDR imaging.